Common snapping turtle: In politics

 The common snapping turtle was the central feature of a famous American political cartoon.
-Published in 1808 in protest at the Jeffersonian Embargo Act of 1807, the cartoon depicted a snapping turtle, jaws locked fiercely to an American trader who was attempting to carry a barrel of goods onto a British ship.
+Published in 1808 in protest at the Jeffersonian Embargo Act of 1807, the cartoon depicted a common snapping turtle, jaws locked fiercely to an American trader who was attempting to carry a barrel of goods onto a British ship.
 The trader was seen whimsically uttering the words "Oh! this cursed Ograbme" ("embargo" spelled backwards, and also "O, grab me" as the turtle is doing).
-This piece is widely considered a pioneering work within the genre of the modern political cartoon.
+This piece is widely considered a pioneering work within the genre of the modern political propaganda.

 In 2006, the common snapping turtle was declared the state reptile of New York by vote of the New York Legislature after being chosen by the state's public elementary school children.

 Reputation

 While it is widely rumored that common snapping turtles can bite off human fingers or toes, and their powerful jaws are more than capable of doing so, no proven cases have ever been presented for this species, as they use their overall size and strength to deter would-be predators.
 Common snapping turtles are "quite docile" animals underwater that prefer to avoid confrontations rather than provoke them.

-In 2002, a study done in the Journal of Evolutionary Biology found that the common snapping turtle (Chelydra serpentina) registered between 208 and 226 Newtons of force when it came to jaw strength.
-In comparison, the average bite force of a human (molars area) is between 300 and 700 Newtons.
+The ability to bite forcefully is extremely useful for consuming hard-bodied prey items such as mollusks, crustaceans, and turtles along with some plant matter, like nuts and seeds.
+In 2023, a study done by Lagrange et al. found that the common snapping turtle (Chelydra serpentina) registered between 62 and 564 Newtons of force when it came to jaw strength.
+In comparison, the average bite force of a human (molar area) is between 300 and 700 Newtons.
 Another non-closely related species known as the alligator snapping turtle has been known to bite off fingers, and at least three documented cases are known.